jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 title: Using chmod and chown
 category: commands
 tags: [bash, commands, chmod, chown]
-author: [wei2912]
+author: [wei2912, jaffer1979]

-status: draft
+status: post

-summary: Learn how to master the two commands that're often associated with file permissions manipulation - chmod and chown.
+summary: Learn how to master the two commands that are often associated with file permissions manipulation - chmod and chown.
 location: _posts/commands/Chmod&Chown.md
 ---

-This was originally a class at [http://piratepad.net/NixTuts-LinuxCmdLine-9psZK](http://piratepad.net/NixTuts-LinuxCmdLine-9psZK), so feel free to visit it if you want to see something more interactive.
+This was originally a class at [http://piratepad.net/NixTuts-LinuxCmdLine-9psZK](http://piratepad.net/NixTuts-LinuxCmdLine-9psZK), so feel free to visit it if you want to experience something more interactive.

 # Chmod